Search by category, archive or keyword

-Relationships within the Family System and the and the Family Roles that the family members assume within that system play the biggest part in why families wait to get help for a loved one who is a heroin addict, alcoholic, or substance abuser.
+Relationships within the Family System and the Family Roles that the family members assume within that system play the biggest part in why families wait to get help for a loved one who is a heroin addict, alcoholic, or substance abuser.

 What are Family Roles in Codependent Family Systems?

 A family is a complex emotional unit made up of individuals that function together as a unit.
-The family functions as a system, and individuals assume their own roles within that system.
+The family functions as a system and individuals assume their own roles within that system.
 Each member of the family does this naturally and subconsciously.
 Even though every family is different — the behaviors of each individual and the roles they assume are similar in all families.

-These family systems and roles existing in healthy and happy families as well as families struggling with mental health & substance abuse issues.
+These family systems and roles exist in healthy and happy families as well as families struggling with mental health & substance abuse issues.
 The behaviors and roles usually become more pronounced in the bad times.